 Armada 1 Obscure Game Mechanics There are some peculiarities of Star Trek: Armada, that are not covered by any manual, but are in fact quite reproducible, so they actually are part of the game mechanics (even when most of them certainly were an unintended effect).
 Invisible Shroud When turning off shroud and fog of war, you basically see the entire map.
 But that does not mean, you can place special weapons targets, such as Transwarp Gates, Transwarp Drive destinations or Temporal Stasis Fields everywhere by default.
 In fact the whole map is still covered in shroud, but the shroud was simply turned fully invisible.
 So you need to scout a place first (or get a visual using Shrike's Romulan Spy or capturing an opponent's facility).
 Once you "uncovered" a section of the map, you can use whatever special ability can reach that far.
 Similar considerations got for building a station.
 Unscouted parts of the map will be marked as none-buildable, although a specific location may very well allow for construction of stations.
 Cloaked But not Invisible When turning off the fog of war, cloaked ships will still appear visible for an opponent, once inside the already visible map space of him.
 You will still need to use a detector to uncover the "invisible" unit, in order to be able to target it.
 You will however, not need to uncover it in order to beam in...
-Freighters Behavior All Freighters will continue gathering Dilithium from a newly chosen Dilithium Moon, once the Moon they are working on runs dry.
-They will select the nearest Moon still having Dilithium.
-That usually leads to the situation, that two empty Freighters and one partially filled one will head into the direction of a new moon.
-They will gather Dilithium there and return it to the Mining Station they were returning the Ore to before.
-If that partially filled Freighter does empty entirely and stay at the Mining Station instead of heading out and filling the rest of their cargo hold, you can be sure that there is no Dilithium out there anywhere any more.
-Discovering Cloaked Ships without a Tachyon Detection Grid There are several ways to discover cloaked ships without actually having a detector unit or building uncovering it.

-- Some special weapons, like the Griffin's Sensor Jammer, directly affect (if limited in numbers, randomly selected) opposing units, even when cloaked.
+Discovering Cloaked Ships without a Tachyon Detection Grid There are several ways to discover cloaked ships without actually having a detector unit or building uncovering it. - Some special weapons, like the Griffin's Sensor Jammer, directly affect (if limited in numbers, randomly selected) opposing units, even when cloaked.
 This in turn usually makes the unit uncloak. - When using the build command and trying to traverse the screen with the mouse, you might find spots that you can normally build on the map, but for some reason, you cannot at the moment.
 Send a detector there, or a unit, that can attack cloaked units, to uncover it.
 Similarly when building facilities, you are not allowed to build on top of positioned ships.
 This also goes for opposing cloaked ships...
 Do not confuse this with the case of section Building Near Nebulae Impossible.
 Also it is known to happen quite frequently, that the construction ship itself is blocking its own build spot.
-So when moving it a bit away, you might find that you can indeed build on a position, that the game announced to be blocked from building on. • When moving your own ships and finding they seem to avoid a specific spot (similarly as when you send them very closely to one of your stations, so they go around it), it is also very likely, that there is a cloaked unit waiting.
+So when moving it a bit away, you might find that you can indeed build on a position, that the game announced to be blocked from building on. - When moving your own ships and finding they seem to avoid a specific spot (similarly as when you send them very closely to one of your stations, so they go around it), it is also very likely, that there is a cloaked unit waiting.
 Placing Buildings In general, buildings can be placed on the most part of the map.
 Before eventually giving the building command, the mouse pointer must be placed over a suitable position on the map.
 The depiction of the construction possibilities can be indicated by one of the following four depictions: